ETS-ReactNative5/project_r10/README.md

 - Learned how to use Layout Animation and other Animation techniques
 - Learned how to push and pop scenes in the stack
 - Learned how to conditionally render components based on platform used
+- Learned how to integrate Google maps in ios and android.